 4. Crouching Tiger Hidden Dragon: Sword Of Destiny (2016)

-Yu Shu Lien (Michelle Yeon), a sword-fighting legend and a martial arts master, assembles a band of fighters to protect her late lovers’ legendary sword, from a warlord and his clan.
+Yu Shu Lien (Michelle Yeon), is a martial arts master, who assembles a band of fighters to protect her late lovers’ legendary sword, from a warlord and his clan.
 It’s a typical similar movie with exceptional swordswomen heroes.
 Ang Lee’s film is a kind of Chinese mythology.
 Lee Man Bey, a secret Chinese martial artist decides to dedicate himself to meditation.
 He gives his sword to his unfulfilled lover Jan Xu Lin.
 In a meeting with the rebellious daughter of the rebellious Gio (Zhang Zi Yi), the sword is stolen from Sean Lin.
 Lee Man Bey violates his devotion to meditation and joins Jan Xu Lin on a journey to restore the crown to its former glory.
 They discover that the thief is Gio, who is secretly working with the woman who murdered Master Lee Man Bey.
 Gio falls in love with a handsome road robber and refuses to carry what her parents intended for her.

 The film is accompanied by spectacular kung fu fantasy battles.
 Director Ang Lee deals exceptionally with the painful story of two great unfulfilled loves.
 The beautiful and magical cinematography makes you want to get off your feet and embark on a journey in China.